marksherman/Tetris/README.md

 This project is for educational purposes only, and is not intended to infringe upon copyright or be used for any commercial purpose.

-The code in this repository is open source under the MIT license, but the Tetris name, concept, and game design is not included in that license.
+The code in this repository is open source under the MIT license, but the Tetris name, concept, and game design are not included in that license.